SAP/spartacus-docs/_pages/dev/ssr/how-to-debug-server-side-rendered-storefront.md

 ---
-title: How to Debug a Server–Side Rendered Storefront
+title: Debugging a Server–Side Rendered Storefront
 ---

-When a runtime error occurs in the server-side rendered Javascript application, it outputs only a stacktrace in the console of the Node.js process (not in the browser) and sometimes it can be difficult to deduce the cause cause of an error.
-But fortunately, you can use *Node.js debugging* to take advantage of standard debugging techniques like inspecting variables in code, breakpoints, etc.
+If a runtime error occurs in your server-side rendered JavaScript application (such as a Spartacus storefront), the application only outputs a stacktrace in the console of the Node.js process, not in the browser, and it can sometimes be difficult to determine the cause of the error.
+Fortunately, you can use Node.js debugging to take advantage of standard debugging techniques, such as inspecting variables in the code, inspecting breakpoints, and so on.

-## Node.js Debugging in VS Code
+## Debugging Node.js in VS Code

+The following steps describe how to use Node.js debugging in the VS Code.

-1. Build your Javascript Storefront and start the Node server with it
+1. Build your JavaScript storefront and start the Node server with it.
 1. In VS Code, open the `Debug` panel (Ctrl+Shift+D)
 1. Unless you have done it before, add a new configuration, as follows:
    1. from the dropdown choose option `Add configuration`